Bill Cosby found guilty on all charges

 Cosby declined to speak to reporters as he left the courthouse.
 He pumped his right fist in the air as a small crowd of supporters gathered nearby encouraged him to stay strong.
 He stuck his hand out the window of a black sport utility vehicle and waved at supporters as he was driven away.

-Cosby was convicted of charges connected to the assault on Andrea Constand, a former director of operations for the women's basketball team at Temple University, where Cosby was a trustee and major financial donor.
-Constand testified that Cosby knocked her out with a powerful drug and sexually assaulted her in 2004 at his home.
+Cosby was convicted of charges connected to the assault on Constand, 44, a former director of operations for the women's basketball team at Temple University, where Cosby was a trustee and major financial donor.
+Constand testified that Cosby gave her a powerful drug that rendered her dizzy, weak and unable to defend herself as he sexually assaulted her in 2004 at his home.

 The prosecution was also allowed to call five other women to testify that Cosby assaulted them in the same manner.